 Grokking NNTD in the way that I do is like having an algorithm to solve a fractal relational Rubik’s cube or something.

 That long conversation with Jean was a potent example of me applying the coherence skills I had learned from my Coherence Coaching training, into a conversation with symmetrical roles (not coach-client).
 What this amounts to is listening really deeply to the other person, and insofar as I feel misunderstood or not listened to, trying to figure out why that response is necessary for the other person.
-So even when Jean would have an objection that seemed completely irrelevant to what I was trying to say, I would acknowledge that it was in some sense irrelevant to me to what I was trying to say, but it was necessarily precisely relevant to what was going on for her as she tried to understand.
+So even when Jean would have an objection that seemed completely irrelevant to what I was trying to say, I would acknowledge that while it was in some sense irrelevant to me to what I was trying to say, it was nonetheless necessarily precisely relevant to what was going on for her as she tried to understand.

 And I felt like I kind of got a sense of some of the structures of how the world looks from her perspective that has made her unable to see certain aspects of how the world looks like for my perspective.
 I don’t know if my sense is accurate at all—we’ve got to do the trust-dancing to find out.